vuejs/eslint-plugin-vue/docs/rules/no-side-effects-in-computed-properties.md

-# Do not introduce side effects in computed properties (no-side-effects-in-computed-properties)
+# disallow side effects in computed properties (no-side-effects-in-computed-properties)

 It is considered a very bad practice to introduce side effects inside computed properties.
 It makes the code not predictable and hard to understand.